tstohn/ESGI.documentation/_docs/software-overview.md

 After demultiplexing all barcodes, with allowing for mismatches, RNA sequencing reads are passed to the STAR alignment tool, and annotate appends STAR-derived genomic-information to the output.

 To run demultiplex with generic barcode sequences, you need the following input files:
-**- input (fastq.gz):** single-end or forward read FASTQ file **- reverse (fastq.gz):** reverse read FASTQ file
+- **input (fastq.gz):** single-end or forward read FASTQ file
+- **reverse (fastq.gz):** reverse read FASTQ file
-**- bardcodePatternsFile (.txt):** A text file describing the barcode architecture of your reads.
+- **bardcodePatternsFile (.txt):** A text file describing the barcode architecture of your reads.
 It uses bracket-enclodes sequence substrings to define where barcodes appear in the read. each bracket contains a comma separated list of possible barcodes for that position, and these barcodes may vary in length.
-**- mismatchfile (.txt):** A text file specifying the number of allowed mismatches for each bracket-enclosed substring.
+- **mismatchfile (.txt):** A text file specifying the number of allowed mismatches for each bracket-enclosed substring.
 Provide a comma-separated list of integers, one for each substring in the barcode pattern.

 Example with an architecture of six sequence substrings:
 ```